Kennebec River

 The Kennebec River (Abenaki: Kinəpékʷihtəkʷ) is a 170 mi natural river within the U.S. state of Maine.
 It rises in Moosehead Lake in west-central Maine.
 The East and West Outlets join at Indian Pond and the river flows southward.
 Harris Station Dam, the largest hydroelectric dam in the state, was constructed near that confluence.
 The river is joined at The Forks by its tributary, the Dead River, also called the West Branch.

-It continues south past the towns of Madison, Skowhegan, the city of Waterville, and the state capital Augusta.
-At Richmond, it flows into Merrymeeting Bay, a 16 mi freshwater tidal bay into which also flow the Androscoggin River and five smaller rivers.
+It continues south past the towns of Madison and Skowhegan, the city of Waterville, the state capital Augusta, the city of Hallowell, and the city of Gardiner.
+At Richmond, it flows into Merrymeeting Bay, a 16 mi freshwater tidal bay, into which also flow the Androscoggin River and five smaller rivers.

 The Kennebec runs past the shipbuilding center of Bath, and has its mouth at the Gulf of Maine in the Atlantic Ocean.
 The Southern Kennebec flows below the fall line and does not have rapids.
 As a consequence, ocean tides and saltwater fish species, such as the endangered Atlantic Sturgeon, can go upriver affecting the ecology as far north as Waterville, a small city located more than 35 miles inland.
-Tributaries of the Kennebec include the Carrabassett River, Sandy River, and Sebasticook River.
+Tributaries of the Kennebec include the Carrabassett River, Sandy River, Sebasticook River, and Pleasant Pond (Cobbosseecontee Stream).

 Segments of the East Coast Greenway run along the Kennebec.

 Etymology

-The name "Kennebec" comes from the Eastern Abenaki /kínipekʷ/, meaning "large body of still water, large bay".
+The name Kennebec comes from the Eastern Abenaki /kínipekʷ/, meaning "large body of still water, large bay".